Cameron Kerry

-Cameron Forbes Kerry (born September 6, 1950) is an American attorney who served as general counsel of the U.S. Department of Commerce.
-He is the younger brother of John Kerry and a member of the Forbes family.
+Cameron Forbes Kerry (born September 6, 1950) is an American attorney and policy researcher known for his work on privacy, cross-border data flows, and artificial intelligence governance.
+He is a distinguished visiting fellow at the Brookings Institution.
+He previously served as general counsel and acting Secretary of the U.S. Department of Commerce.

 Early life and education

 Cameron Forbes Kerry was born in Washington, D.C.
-He is the fourth child of U.S. diplomat Richard Kerry and Rosemary Forbes of the Forbes family and Dudley–Winthrop family.
+He is the fourth child of U.S. diplomat Richard Kerry and Rosemary Forbes of the Forbes family.
 He graduated from Harvard College in 1972 and Boston College Law School in 1978.